 A good pair of comfortable and waterproof hunting trousers can seriously improve your day out in the field, says Chris Dalton

 The best hunting trousers should be waterproof, as kneeling and crawling over wet grass will feature on most days.
 (If you’re looking for the best shooting smocks read here. )

 Primarily, what I want from trousers out in the field is comfort and to achieve this they must fit well.
 I don’t want them to be heavy and they should be breathable, along with having sufficient and sensibly located pockets.
 They must be silent and made of material strong enough to withstand the brambles and thorns I invariably have to negotiate on most of my deer stalking.
-They also need to work in conjunction with my shooting boots and hunting jackets.
+They also need to work in conjunction with my shooting boots and shooting jackets.

 Best hunting trousers